kvnang/frkennyang/src/posts/Metaverse/index.md

 ## 4. The Verdict

 As humans, we need entertainment.
 But not all entertaining activities are morally equal.
-As Christians, we are responsible for making sure that our entertainment enriches us instead of impoverishing us as humans.
+As Christians, we are responsible for ensuring that our entertainment edifies us as humans instead of demeaning us.

 The metaverse could bring good things, as I have said.
 However, the dangers it poses to us are not trivial.
 Therefore, it’s on us to decide if it’s wise to spend our $349 on a [VR headset](https://www.oculus.com/quest-2/) when there are alternatives to get entertained (without losing our real souls).